OCD is a rising concern

 Now that you understand the basics of ERP, here is an example of how ERP for OCD would work in real life.

 Let’s say that Jen, who has OCD, has a negative thought about herself (e.g., “I’m worthless, I can’t do anything right”).
+She compulsively seeks reassurance from others when she has such thoughts, as a way to reduce her anxiety.

 - As the feelings of self-doubt come up, instead of relying on her preferred behavior of asking for reassurance, the therapist would encourage Jennifer to not ask for reassurance.

-With regular communication and support provided by the therapist, the exposures are done in partnership.
+As you can see, exposure therapy can be challenging, but also very valuable.
+With regular communication and support from the therapist, the exposures are done in partnership.

 Types of exposures for OCD

-- In vivo exposure: Direct exposure to the item they fear (e.g., touching a trash can in session, for individuals who have germ OCD and fear becoming contaminated by touching a dirty trash can)
+Direct exposure to the item they fear (e.g., touching a trash can in session, for individuals who have germ OCD and fear becoming contaminated by touching a dirty trash can)

-- Imaginal exposure: Imagining the stimuli when it is not possible or safe for a person to directly confront a fear trigger (e.g., imagining holding a razor, for individuals who have harm OCD and fear that they will hurt self or others with sharp objects)
+Imagining the stimuli when it is not possible or safe for a person to directly confront a fear trigger (e.g., imagining holding a razor, for individuals who have harm OCD and fear that they will hurt self or others with sharp objects)

-- Interoceptive exposure: Confronting the physiological symptoms associated with anxiety, including increased heart rate and shortness of breath (e.g., intentionally becoming anxious in session, for people who worry that they will die or have a heart attack when they experience anxiety)
+Confronting the physiological symptoms associated with anxiety, including increased heart rate and shortness of breath (e.g., intentionally becoming anxious in session, for people who worry that they will die or have a heart attack when they experience anxiety)

 “We often see results quickly with ERP for OCD.
 This usually leads to an empowered individual who becomes even more committed to doing the genuinely hard work associated with completing exposures,” comments Brandenburg.

-How does ERP help OCD?
+How does ERP reduce OCD symptoms?

 Exposure therapy helps people overcome fear and anxiety in several ways:

-- Habituation: There is a natural decrease in anxiety when you are repeatedly exposed to the objects (situations, individuals, etc.) you fear.
+There is a natural decrease in anxiety when you are repeatedly exposed to the objects (situations, individuals, etc.) you fear.

-- Extinction: The therapy breaks or stops the associations between the object that is feared and the feelings of anxiety and distress.
+The therapy breaks or stops the associations between the object that is feared and the feelings of anxiety and distress.

-- Self-efficacy: You are empowered and become skilled at managing feelings of anxiety related to the object you once feared.
+You are empowered and become skilled at managing feelings of anxiety related to the object you once feared.

-- Emotional processing: You develop new, more realistic beliefs about the objects you once feared, becoming more comfortable with the universal experience of fear.
+You develop new, more realistic beliefs about the objects you once feared, becoming more comfortable with the universal experience of fear.

 For many, ERP is a valuable treatment modality used in combination with traditional talk therapy.